AlexIvar/hgop2015/report.md

 bower:
 Bower is a package manager for Javascript libraries that allows you to define, version, and retrive your dependencies.

-Add to your report started yesterday the topology of the deployment path so far.
-Also, add to the description of components asked for on day one, how they relate to the concepts introduced in the lectures so far, especially "release antipatterns".

 Um Deployment path-inn:
 	Á þessum tímapunkti í verkefninu þá erum við með build scriptu og deploy scriptu.